fr0st-iwnl/fr0st.xyz/README.md

 # fr0st's - Webpage
 Github-Repository of my personal webpage.
-Including news, projects, picture grid, about and contact pages Made using Vanilla HTML/CSS and JavaScript.
+Including news, projects, picture grid, about and contact pages.
+Made using Vanilla HTML/CSS and JavaScript.

 Featuring a design inspired by old vintage terminals!